theislab/sample-prediction-pipeline/README.md

 snakemake --cores 1
 ```

-This will run all methods on the example dataset and produce results in `data/reports/`.
+This will run all methods on the example dataset with minimal test parameters and produce results in `data/reports/`.

 ## Documentation